 The Lie of Arrival

-In my early years on this life journey, I believed, like many do, that there was some kind of final destination to reach.
+In my early years on this journey, I believed, like many do, that there was some kind of final destination to reach.

 Of course I did.